Subspace stabilisers in hyperbolic lattices: Arithmetic hyperbolic lattices and involutions

 \subsubsection{Constructing $k$-involutions}

-Below we show how to construct all the $k$--involutions in any type II group of the form $\mathrm{U}(F, D)$ where, as in the previous section, $D$ is a quaternion division algebra over $k$ and $F$ is a non-degenerate skew--Hermitian form on $D^m$ of signature $(2m-1, 1)$.
+Below we show how to construct all the $k$-involutions in any type II group of the form $\mathbf{PU}_F (k)$ where, as in the previous section, $D$ is a quaternion division algebra over $k$ and $F$ is an admissible skew-Hermitian form on $D^m$ of signature $(2m-1, 1)$.

-Let $D_1$ be a right submodule of $D^m$.
+Let $D_1$ be a proper right submodule of $D^m$.
 Since $D_1$ is a module over a division algebra, it has to be free, so that $D_1\cong D^l$ for some $l < m$.
-We can restrict the form $F$ to a non-degenerate skew--Hermitian form $F'$ on $D_1$.
-Let us suppose that the signature of $F'$ is $(2l-1, 1)$.
-Now, let us consider the orthogonal complement Notice that since $F$ is skew--Hermitian, the derived orthogonality relation is symmetric.
-We observe that $D^m = D_1 \oplus D_1^{\perp}$.
-Indeed $D_1\cap D_1^{\perp}$ is trivial by Proposition \ref{prop:non-isotropic-over-division-algebra}.
+We can restrict the form $F$ to a skew-Hermitian form $G$ on $D_1$.
+Let us suppose that $G$ is non-degenerate with signature $(2l-1, 1)$.
+Now, let us consider the orthogonal complement Notice that since $F$ is skew-Hermitian, the derived orthogonality relation is symmetric.